WeegeeNumbuh1/FlightGazer/docs/state-file-schema.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## `plane_stats`
-Represents aircraft-specific stats.
+Represents aircraft-specific and selection algorithm stats.
 Any aircraft within the designated tracking area are also described here in the `relevant_planes` key.

 | key | description | schema | example |
 | --- | --- | --- | --- |